The other day, I installed MySQL 8 on my Windows 7 machine.

 A quick fix for me was to force MySQL 8 to use utf8 / utf8_unicode_ci instead of utfmb4.

 To do this, I edited my my.ini configuration file, which was located in: C:\ProgramData\MySQL\MySQL Server 8.0

 This .ini file could be in a different location on your server.

 At the end of my.ini file, I placed the following lines:

 [client] default-character-set=utf8 [mysql] default-character-set=utf8 [mysqld] collation-server = utf8_unicode_ci character-set-server = utf8

 Once I saved my changes, I restarted MySQL80 in Window’s Services section.
-Note that the Services section can be found in Administrative Tools.
+Note that you will find the Services section in Administrative Tools.

-I then reloaded phpMyAdmin and boom, it was working again!
+I then refreshed phpMyAdmin and, boom, it was working again!

 If you’re experiencing this on a local machine, then the above fix might work for you as well.
 However, if this is happening on a production server, then you might want to think about upgrading your software.